-If you have been the victim of domestic violence, dating violence, sexual assault, or stalking, you should report the incident promptly to the Title IX Coordinator, Catherine Berryman, the Title IX Coordinator via telephone at 315-859-4020 or email at cberryma@hamilton.edu by calling, writing or coming into the office to report in person to the Dean of Students Office, which is located in the Elihu Root House, #25 on map and Campus Safety (if the victim so desires.)
+If you have been the victim of domestic violence, dating violence, sexual assault, or stalking, you should report the incident promptly to the Title IX Coordinator, Catherine Berryma@hamilton.edu by calling, writing or coming into the office to report in person to the Dean of Students Office, which is located in the Elihu Root House, #25 on map and Campus Safety (if the victim so desires.)
 The College will provide resources, on campus off campus or both, to include medical, health, to persons who have been victims of sexual assault, domestic violence, dating violence, or stalking, and will apply appropriate disciplinary procedures to those who violate this policy.
 The procedures set forth below are intended to afford a prompt response to charges of sexual assault, domestic or dating violence, and stalking, to maintain confidentiality and fairness consistent with applicable legal requirements, and to impose appropriate sanctions on violators of this policy.

 As time passes, evidence may dissipate or become lost or unavailable, thereby making investigation, possible prosecution, disciplinary proceedings, or obtaining protection from abuse orders related to the incident more difficult.
 If a victim chooses not to make a complaint regarding an incident, he or she nevertheless should consider speaking with Campus Safety or law enforcement to preserve evidence in the event that the victim changes her/his mind at a later date.